Updated 03 March 2021

 - Your bank or credit card details.

 We do not sell or share personal details to third parties for the purposes of marketing.
-But, if we run an event in partnership with another named organisation your details may need to be shared.
+But, if we run an event in partnership with another named organisation your details may need to be shared to administer the event.
 We will be very clear what will happen to your data when you register and the third party will not retain your data.

 b.
 Website visitor